micilini/ExportAsPDF/README.md

 ---

----

 ## Example Usage

 ### Using the Executable in C#
-Below is an example of how to call `ExportAsDoc.exe` from a C# application:
+Below is an example of how to call `ExportAsPDF.exe` from a C# application:

 ```csharp
 // Save JSON data to a temporary file